minhmc2007/Blue-Archive-Linux/README.md

 ---

-## 👥 Our Amazing Team (only me still maintain this, others no longer working for this project)
+## 👥 Our Amazing Team (only I maintain this now; others are no longer working on this project)

 <div align="center">